seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 This solver was subsequently adapted to solve the transient form of the equation (@transient-diffusion-reaction).

 For the initial case, the values of $D = 1$ and $lambda = 0$ were used, representing a pure diffusion scenario with linear behaviour.
-The *Crank-Nicolson* finite difference method was used for time integration, providing a good compromise between accuracy and stability @crank-nicolson.
+The *Crank-Nicolson* finite difference method was used for time integration.
+It has unconditional stability but no damping of oscillations, providing a good compromise between accuracy and stability at this stage @crank-nicolson.

 The problem space was further defined with the following conditions: